DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 Our `auth0-login` element will include the following:

 * An element containing [lock.js v10](https://cdn.auth0.com/js/lock/10.2/lock.min.js).
-* A link with event handler to open the Lock widget.
+* A link with an event handler to open the Lock widget.
 * Properties to pass Auth0 configuration into the element.
-* A greeting with profile image and log out button when user is authenticated.
+* A greeting with profile image and logout button to show when the user is authenticated.

 Let's create the dependency element: `/src/lockjs.html`.
 Create a new file and add the following: